OpenClaw Plugin

 Add Buyer Intent Detection to Your OpenClaw Agent

 Not every community post is a lead.
-SignalPipe's 4-stage intent pipeline — keyword gate, embedding similarity, sarcasm filter, LLM swarm — finds the 15% that are.
+SignalPipe's two-pipeline process — 3-stage scoring filter then a 3-judge AI drafting swarm — finds the 15% that are.

 Install SignalPipe on OpenClaw